eyalroz/gpu-kernel-runner/README.md

 When we develop GPU kernels, or try to optimize existing ones, they are often intended for the middle of a large application:

 * A lot of work (and time) is expended before our kernel of interest gets run
-* The kernel is fed inputs - scalar and buffers - which are created as intermediate data of the larger program, and is neither saved to disk nor printed to logs.
+* The kernel is fed inputs - scalars and buffers - which are created as intermediate data of the larger program, and are neither saved to disk nor printed to logs.
 * ... alternatively, the kernel may be invoked so many times, that it would not make sense to save or print all of that data.
-* The kernel may be compiled dynamically, and the compilation parameters may also not be saved for later scrutiny
+* The kernel may be compiled dynamically, and the compilation parameters may also not be saved for later scrutiny.

-This makes the kernel unwieldy in development and testing - if not outright impossible.
-So, either you live with it, which is difficult and frustrating, or what some of us do occasionally is write a separate program which only runs the kernel, which is a lot of hassle.
+This makes the isolation and consistently repeated invocation of our kernel quite unwieldy - if not outright impossible.
+If we want to avoid this repeated frustration, we sometimes find ourselves writing a small separate program which only runs our kernel; which is a decent enough idea, except - you have to rewrite this program again and again and again, for each and every kernel.

-This repository is intended to take away all of that hassle away: It has the machinery you need to run _any_ kernel - CUDA or OpenCL - independently.
-You just need to provide with the kernel's direct inputs and outputs (as buffers); launch grid parameters; and dynamic compilation options (since we have to JIT the kernel).
+This repository is intended to take all that hassle away: It contains has the machinery you need for a small program which will run _any_ kernel - CUDA or OpenCL - independently and with minimal overhead.
+You just need to provide with the kernel's direct inputs and outputs (scalars or buffers); launch grid parameters; and dynamic compilation options for JIT'ing.

 ## <a name="cmdline">Command-line interface</a>

+The kernel runner executable supports the following command-linr options:
 ```
-A runner for dynamically-compiled CUDA kernels
 Usage:
   kernel-runner [OPTION...]